 Values over £25,000

-For orders over £25,000 the assistance of David Glover, the University Purchasing Officer, must be sought to help draw up a formal tender including specifications, terms and conditions and arrangements for returning and opening bids.
-This is especially important for orders over the value of £170,000 which will require competition in accordance with European Union Directives.
+For orders over £25,000 assistance from the procurement section must be sought to help draw up a formal tender including specifications, terms and conditions and arrangements for returning and opening bids.
+This is especially important for orders over the value of £181,302 which will require competition in accordance with European Union Directives.

 These EU Directives are enacted in English Law and apply to all Universities.
 They provide for fair and equal opportunities for suppliers in the member states.
 Where orders are subject to this Directive the contracting University is required to comply with detailed rules on selecting tenderer's, evaluating bids, maintenance of records and provision of statistics.